 Contact Director of Education and Registrar, Moira McGee at 520-881-0606 ext.
 113 or by email.

 Financial Aid Available

-Scholarships based on financial need are available.
-The museum offers one scholarship per camp session on a first-come, first-serve basis.
-To qualify, you must prove need based on the 2017 Federal Poverty Guidelines (https://aspe.hhs.gov/poverty-guidelines).
-Applicants must fall within the 100%-250% range based on household size and income and prove need with qualifying documents: 2018 personal tax return or a letter showing active benefits from WIC, EIC, AHCCCS or other government assistance.
+The museum has a limited number of scholarships available on a first-come, first-serve basis.
+To qualify, you must prove need based on the 2019 Federal Poverty Guidelines (https://aspe.hhs.gov/poverty-guidelines).
+Applicants must fall at or under the 250% range based on household size and income and prove need with qualifying documents: 2018 personal tax return or a letter showing active benefits from WIC, EIC, AHCCCS or other government assistance.

 Send a Kid to Camp

 Your donation can help provide a scholarship to a child who wouldn't otherwise be able to experience these enriching programs.